 1. Place bones and apple cider vinegar in large pot or slow cooker, fill with water to cover bones by an inch, then simmer 8-12 hours on stove top or slow-cooker.
 Add vegetables in last hour, herbs in last 20 minutes.

-2. Strain broth into a large bowl fit inside a larger bowl filled with ice water to turbo-cool the broth before putting in refrigerator.
+2. Strain broth through a sieve into a large bowl or container that will fit inside a larger bowl filled with ice water to turbo-cool the broth before putting in refrigerator.

 Pro Tips and Techniques for Chicken Bone Broth

-- Keep an airtight container in the freezer to collect and save leftover roast chicken bones and bits and pieces of vegetables that you would normally discard.
+- Keep an airtight container of "bones and scraps" in the freezer to collect and save leftover roast chicken bones and bits and pieces of vegetables that you would normally discard.
+Once the bag or container is full enough, it's time to make a big batch of bone broth!

 - Simmer, not boil.
 Except for the initial boil to get the pot up to temperature, maintain the temperature at a very gentle simmer.
 You cannot just turn up the heat and boil it to make it faster.
 The whole point of a bone broth is using time to extract all the good stuff, i.e. collagen, nutrients, and of course, umami.
 A rough and rowdy boil will stir up to much junk and make the broth cloudy and emulsified with oil.